Tosca tester

 What is STLC – Software Testing Life Cycle?

-If you ever wanted to give a lay outside the IT sector a sophisticated answer to what does a software tester do, it might be: looks after the software testing lifecycle.
+If you ever wanted to give a layman outside the IT sector a sophisticated answer to what does a software tester do, it might be that they oversee the software testing lifecycle.
 It sounds a bit weird, but it’s true.
 What does it actually mean?

 Software Development Life Cycle and Testing – SDLC vs. STLC

 Agile methodology involves software development that requires many iterations and changes in each sprint.
-Agile development must include equally agile testing.
-That’s in the SDLC, the Software Development Life Cycle, 5. step, testing comes after development.
-The different phases look like this:
+Agile development must also include equally agile testing.
+That’s in the SDLC, the Software Development Life Cycle, 5th step, testing comes after development.
+The different phases are the following:

 Software Testing Life Cycle (STLC)